-When using Bitslice of a nibble for a normal GPIO input mixed with Component or Native mode delays in the same nibble, the pin will not be active / available during calibration.
+When using Bitslice of a nibble for a normal GPIO input with a mixture of Component or Native mode delays in the same nibble, the pin will not be active / available during calibration.

 Note: this Answer Record should not be viewed in isolation.